leahvelleman/jekyll-lilypond/README.md

 |`style` | Style attribute | empty |
 |`caption` | Figure caption | empty |

-In addition, you can determine how much structure Jekyll puts around the image tag. `template: basic` produces only an image with the specified class, style, and alt-text.
-(Note that this prevents the `mp3` and `caption` attributes from working.) `template: regular` adds a `figure` element, a figure caption, and a button to play an mp3.
+In addition, you can determine how much structure Jekyll puts around the image.
+By default, the plugin wraps the image in a `figure` tag, displays a caption if you provide one, and creates a button to play the mp3 if you ask it to generate one.
+To remove these extra tags and just create a bare `img` element, specify `template: basic`.
+(If you do this, the `mp3`, `tempo`, and `caption` attributes have no effect.)

 ### Choosing a font